singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 **Solution#1**

 Imagine we had the following boxes: b₁,   b₂,••• ,   bₙ.
-The biggest stack that we can build with all the boxes equals the max of (biggest stack with bottom b1, biggest stack with bottom b₂ ,   •••, biggest stack with bottom bn).That is, if we experimented with each box as a bottom and built the biggest stack possible with each, we would find the biggest stack possible.
+The biggest stack that we can build with all the boxes equals the max of (biggest stack with bottom b₁, biggest stack with bottom b₂ ,   •••, biggest stack with bottom bₙ).That is, if we experimented with each box as a bottom and built the biggest stack possible with each, we would find the biggest stack possible.

 But, how would we find the biggest stack with a particular bottom?
 Essentially the same way.
 We experi­ment with different boxes for the second level, and so on for each level.

 Of course, we only experiment with valid boxes.
-If b₅ is bigger than b1, then there's no point in trying to build a stack that looks like {b₁,  b₅, ... }.
+If b₅ is bigger than b₁, then there's no point in trying to build a stack that looks like {b₁,  b₅, ... }.
 We already know b₁ can't be below b₅.

 We can perform a small optimization here.
 The requirements of this problem stipulate that the lower boxes must be strictly greater than the higher boxes in all dimensions.
 Therefore, if we sort (descending order) the boxes on a dimension-any dimension-then we know we don't have to look backwards in the list.
 The box b1 cannot be on top of box b₅, since its height (or whatever dimension we sorted on) is greater than b₅'s height.